newrelic/newrelic-telemetry-sdk-dotnet/README.md

 ### [New Relic Telemetry SDK](./src/NewRelic.Telemetry/README.md)
-The [New Relic Telemetry SDK](./src/NewRelic.Telemetry/README.md) allows tracking of information about the execution of an application and to sends it to the New Relic back-end.
-New Relic tools allow you to visualize this information, making it insightful and actionable.
+The [New Relic Telemetry SDK](./src/NewRelic.Telemetry/README.md) allows tracking of information about the execution of an application and sends it to the New Relic back-end.
+New Relic tools allow the visualization of this information, making it insightful and actionable.

 ### Limitations